KamilKrauze/Socked/README.md

 > <br>

 > ### Bindings
 > Currently there is WIP Odin binding where the library compiles down to a static library that Odin links to.
+However, you are free to use the [master-staticlib](https://www.github.com/KamilKrauze/Socked/tree/master-staticlib)

 ## Why use it?
 Currently the C/C++ doesn't have its own portable standard implementation for network socket programming.